Our Diary: How We Frequently Travel from Dubrovnik to Rome and Florence

 • Favorite travel memories or moments on this leg

-• Once we land in Rome, we almost always take the high-speed train to Florence — it’s fast, easy, and honestly one of our favorite parts of the trip.
+• Once we land in Rome, we almost always take the high-speed train to Florence — it’s fast, easy, and honestly one of our favourite parts of the trip.

 The ride from Rome to Florence takes around 1.5 hours, and trains run roughly every 20–30 minutes throughout the day.
 You leave from Roma Termini and arrive at Firenze Santa Maria Novella, which is right in the center of Florence — no taxis needed.